-- To perform the part of the surgery from the side, Dr. Hoel makes one or two small incisions on the side of your abdomen.
-He then places a tube down onto the spine which spreads apart the hip flexor muscle (psoas) without cutting the muscle fibers.
-This then allows him to visualize the disc that he is treating.
-He removes the remnant of the wornout disc.
+- Dr. Hoel usually does the portion of the surgery that goes in from the front of the abdomen first.
+To perform this portion of the surgery, Dr. Hoel will have a Vascular Surgeon join him in the operating room.
+The vascular surgeon makes an incision on the front of your abdomen, and then moves the abdominal contents to the side, which allows Dr. Hoel to visualize the disc that he is treating.
+Dr. Hoel removes the remnant of the worn-out disc.
 He then places the metal cage where the disc used to be.
-This cage is filled with allograft (bone graft that has been processed) and BMP to encourage a chemical to tell the body to make the two bones to heal together. - While you are asleep, Dr. Hoel also makes two small incisions on the back to allow him to place screws into the bones in a minimally-invasive fashion.
+This cage is filled with allograft (bone graft that has been processed) to encourage the two bones to heal together. - While you are still asleep, Dr. Hoel then makes two small incisions on the back to allow him to place screws into the bones in a minimally-invasive fashion.
 For high accuracy of screw placement, Dr. Hoel places his screws either with Navigation (like GPS for the spine) or with Robotics.
 The cartilage on the joints in the back of the spine is removed, and allograft is placed in those joints to encourage them to heal together as well.
-Dr. Hoel then connects the screws with two rods this holds the bones in place while they heal together. - If you need to have a decompression as well (i.e. laminotomy), Dr. Hoel would then make a third small incision on the back to remove the portion of the bone that is pressing on nerves in the center of the spine.
+Dr. Hoel then connects the screws with two rods - this holds the bones in place while they heal together. - If you need to have a decompression as well (i.e. laminotomy), Dr. Hoel would then make a third small incision on the back to remove the portion of the bone that is pressing on nerves in the center of the spine.